 Montana LLC Taxes

-Other than hiring a registered agent service, taxes are a possible additional yearly expense for your LLC in Montana.
+Other than hiring a registered agent service, filing LLC taxes in Montana is a possible additional yearly expense for your LLC.

 As "pass-through" businesses, LLCs usually are not required to file separate corporate tax returns; instead, the members of an LLC report their income and losses on their own personal tax returns .